Costello1329/cpp-interns-2020/hw3_permutation/readme.md

     from an array of values by copying them.
 You don't need to validate an array and check it's correctness.
 - Copy-constructor and assignment operator
 - Multiplication of permutations that returns composition of two permutations
-- Prefix and postfix increment and decrement, that return lexicographically next and previous permutations for the current one
+- Methods `next()` and `prev()`, that return lexicographically next and previous permutations for the current one
+- Prefix and postfix increment and decrement, lexicographically increment and decrement current permutation
 - Comparison operators: `==`, `!=`, `<`, `>`, `<=`, `>=`, which compare
   permutations in lexicographical order
 - `operator[]` for accessing permutation element at the given position, but